dikuw/mern-passport/README.md

 Changes:
 - Set-up to work with MongoDB cloud db.
 Use variables.env to set your DATABASE string
 - Replaced callbacks with aysnc/await where appropriate
+- Moved controlling functions from routes to controllers
+- Split controlling functions into distinct functions
+- Replaced ghost divs with React.Fragment

 ### Installing